Housing Assistance Policy

 Private Sector Measures

-These works typically include measures to improve conditions in the private rented sector where the works are above what can be reasonably expected of a landlord and are of benefit to the tenants, for example improved insulation, ventilation and efficient heating systems.
-Funding for the total cost of works up to £1,000 or for 75% of the cost of works up to a £5,000 grant.
+These works typically include measures to improve conditions in the private rented sector for tenants on benefits or low income where the works are above what can be reasonably expected of a landlord and are of benefit to the tenants, for example improved insulation, ventilation and efficient heating systems above current minimum standards.

 Energy Efficiency Measures

 Budget allocation agreed subject to funds available on an annual basis by the Head of Strategic Growth in consultation with the Chief Financial Officer and the Cabinet Member for Health, Wellbeing and Democratic Services.
+Details can be obtained upon request from the Private Sector Housing Team.